 2. If you don’t sign up for Facebook Payments or Network for Good, you could lose funding.

-As you’ve seen, you can still benefit from Facebook fundraisers even if you don’t get officially approved for the program.
+As you’ve seen, you can still benefit from Facebook Challenges even if you don’t get officially approved for the program.
 Network for Good will direct raised funds to your organization, whether you’re registered or not.

 However, that doesn’t guarantee that they’ll correctly piece the donation intended for your organization with your organization.
 For example, if you’re a regional chapter of a national nonprofit, they may mistakenly send donations intended for your local organization to the larger national organization.